 What is Structure Borne Noise?

-Structure borne noise is also known as impact noise where the origin of noise is due to the impact of any object with others, Due to an impact cause vibrations and in result, noise generated.
+Structure-borne noise is also known as impact noise where the origin of the noise is due to the impact of any object on others, Due to an impact cause vibrations and as a result, noise generated.

-If you are living in an apartment then you have heard below noise types.
+If you are living in an apartment then you have heard the below noise types.

-- The noise of the footsteps from the person living to the top of your apartment
+- The noise of the footsteps from the person living at the top of your apartment

 - The noise generated due to the fall of any object on the floor